-

 - Custom-made to your specs

-Pre-engineered metal building kits are extremely versatile.
+Pre-engineered steel building kits are extremely versatile.
 They can be used for virtually any application once configured for the intended end use.
 You get to choose the roof profile, door sizes, placement, and style to suit your intended end use.
-Detailed below are some of the most popular end uses for a 40x60 metal building.
+Detailed below are some of the most popular end uses for a 40 by 60 metal building.

 40x60 Shop